 The critical question is whether there is evidence for publication bias in the violent video-game literature as synthesized by Anderson et al. (2010).
 Here there is disagreement.
 Anderson et al. claim that there is little evidence for publication bias.
 Their claim follows from their attempts to account for such bias using both statistical methods and literature review.

 With regard to statistical methods, the authors used a trim-and-fill procedure to estimate bias-adjusted effect size estimates.
 This procedure recommended only a small adjustment, thereby suggesting a minimal degree of publication bias.
 This claim has two weaknesses.
-First, although trim-and-fill was quite popular at the time of the Anderson et al. analysis, today we understand trim-and-fill to be somewhat ineffective.
+First, although trim-and-fill was quite popular at the time of the Anderson et al. analysis, today we understand trim-and-fill to be at least somewhatflawed.
 It corrects for bias when bias is absent and does not correct enough when bias is strong (Simonsohn et al., 2014b; van Assen et al., 2015).
 It also has difficulty adjusting effect sizes to zero when the null is true and there is publication bias (Moreno et al., 2009; van Assen et al., 2015).

 With regard to literature review, the authors made an attempt to collect unpublished literature.
 The authors found 18 dissertations that had gone unpublished, 16 of which failed to find statistical significance on one or more outcomes.
 Only one unpublished non-dissertation study was found.
-We suspect that, despite the authors’ efforts, there may be more unpublished non-dissertation studies censored from report.
+Given the difficulty of gathering unpublished results, we suspect that there may be more unpublished non-dissertation studies censored from report.
 On this basis, more detailed consideration of the possibility of bias in the Anderson et al. meta-analytic dataset is warranted.

 P-hacking.
 Because statistically significant results are easier to publish, particularly in prestigious journals, researchers often strive for statistical significance.
 Often, this striving leads to the desired statistical significance but also causes an inflated Type I error rate; the obtained result is more likely to be a false positive.
 Practices that lead to this inflation of Type I error include data-dependent stopping (i.e., deciding to end data collection when p < .05 or continue when p > .05), the strategic inclusion or exclusion of outliers depending on their influence on the results, or the analysis of subgroups when the full sample fails to detect an effect.
 Another form of p-hacking is outcome switching: If an experiment’s primary outcome does not find the desired result, other outcomes with more statistically significant changes might be presented instead and the primary outcome hidden from report.

 It has been argued that such outcome-switching may exist in the quantification and report of certain measures of aggressive behavior.
-Some researchers measure aggressive behavior by allowing participants to administer a painful burst of noise to another participant.
+Some researchers measure aggressive behavior by allowing participants to administer a painful burst of noise to another participant (the Competitive Reaction Time Task).
 Both the volume and duration of such a noise burst are measured.
 There is considerable diversity in the way studies have combined these quantities, and Elson et al. (2014) suggest that this diversity reflects the fact that some studies find statistical significance under one combination while other studies find significance under a different combination.
 In general, when researchers collect several dependent measures, there exists the possibility that there is some strategic selection among them.
 Such selection of the larger, more statistically significant outcomes risks overestimation of the net effect size.